 Constantine was confronted with a choice: continue the course with the policies set by his predecessors (like Diocletian) or sail the ship of state into new uncharted waters.
 As students of history, we are faced with the question: did Constantine’s actions prolong the life or hasten the death of the Roman Empire?
 That is the question we seek to answer in this three-lecture series.

-CONSTANTINE THE GREAT for Streaming or Download
+Constantine for Streaming or Download

 Purchase or rent individual lectures or the entire series.